What is whitelisting?

 The Gmail inbox is split into three tabs: Primary, Social, and Promotions.
 If you're like most people, you tend to check Primary and ignore the others.
 However, if you want emails from a certain sender to go directly to your primary inbox, there's an easy two-step process to ensure that.

-1. In your inbox, locate an email from firstname.lastname@example.org (e.g. your welcome mail for the product you just purchased).
+1. In your inbox, locate an email from firstname.lastname@example.org (e.g. your welcome mail).

 2. Drag this email to the “primary” tab of your inbox.
 An alert will appear at the top of your inbox asking whether to do this for future emails from CULTIVATE!.
 Simply click "Yes" and future CULTIVATE! messages will go to your primary inbox, where they will be easily visible.